artetecha/artetecha-platform/README.md

 ## Redis

-Redis is an open source, in-memory data structure store, that here we use as a back-end cache system via the [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin.
+Redis is an open source, in-memory data structure store, that here I use as a back-end cache system via the [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin.
 It is [easy to adopt with Platform.sh](https://docs.platform.sh/configuration/services/redis.html), as it is one of the many containeresed services that you can add to your project.

 ## Cloudflare